Endava/cats/README.md

 - `expectedResponseCode` is mandatory, otherwise the `Fuzzer` will ignore this test.
 The `expectedResponseCode` tells CATS what to expect from the service when sending this test.
 - *at most* one of the properties can have multiple values.
 When this situation happens, that test will actually become a list of tests one for each of the values supplied.
 For example in the above example `prop7` has 3 values.
 This will actually result in 3 tests, one for each value.
 - `CustomFuzzer` only triggers when you supply a `customFuzzer.yml`-like file using the `--customFuzzerFile=XXX` argument.
+- test within the file are executed **in the declared order**.
+This is why you can have outputs from one test act as inputs for the next one(s) (see the next section for details).

 ### Correlating Tests
 As CATs mostly relies on generated data with small help from some reference data, testing complex business scenarios with the pre-defined `Fuzzers` is not possible.
 Suppose we have an endpoint that creates data (doing a `POST`), and we want to check its existence (via `GET`).